experiandataquality/aperture-data-studio-sdk/README.md

 The steps below show how to generate a compatible jar file using Gradle:

 1. Clone the repo.
-2. Open the project in your IDE of choice.
+1. Open the project in your IDE of choice.
-3. Create a new class within the `MyCustomSteps` module.
-For the output jar to work correctly, it will need to be in the `com.experian.aperture.datastudio.sdk.step.addons` package, as the template class is located there.
-We recommend that you base your class on one of the com.experian.aperture.datastudio.sdk.step.examples provided or use the template class.
-4. Open the Gradle window in your IDE and run the `MyCustomSteps` build task.
-This will build the jar for the steps you have created.
+1. Custom step skeleton is available at [StepTemplate.java](ExampleSteps/src/main/java/com/experian/aperture/datastudio/sdk/step/addons/StepTemplate.java).
+   Please take note that the package structure `com.experian.aperture.datastudio.sdk.step.addons` must be respected as it's where Aperture Data Studio scan for custom steps.
+1. You may remove the example custom steps located at [example step package](ExampleSteps/src/main/java/com/experian/aperture/datastudio/sdk/step/examples) to reduce the build size.
+1. To build your step, you can run `gradle build` either from IDE or command prompt.
+Refer to the [documentation](ExampleSteps/README.md) of
+   ExampleStep for more detail on the build step.
-5. Your new jar will be built to `build/libs/MyCustomSteps.jar`.
+1. Your new jar will be built and copied to `ExampleSteps/build/libs/ExampleSteps.jar`.

 ## Generating a custom step from a new or existing project